 “I would like to report a seal on the Saltee Islands which has some fishing line wrapped around its neck.”

-Unfortunately, by the time we received the call it was too late for a boat to return to the island.
-This is the part that can make trying to arrange a seal rescue so stressful.
+Unfortunately, by the time we received the call, there were no more ferries to the island.
+Transport of a rescued seal is never easy.
 Often a seal is not in a convenient location (such as on an island), or our seal rescue network volunteers are not available at the time.
-It can be the most humbling and devastating feeling to know that there is a seal in distress but be unable to get to it, and this was the predicament which faced us that Thursday evening.
+It can be one of the most stressful feelings knowing a seal pup is in need of rescuing and no local volunteers available, nor would they be until work had finished for the day.

 Our volunteer Katy described her feelings when they headed back towards the boat without finding the entangled seal.
 “By the time we made it within view of the sandy landing strip I was feeling thoroughly defeated.
 I was thinking that we had already used up two of the four hours we had, and even if we found the seal soon it was bound to take a long time to capture and carry it back to where we would be leaving from.
 However, within moments my hopelessness turned to disbelief as who should appear on the exact stretch of sand that we had arrived on but a seal, with a very obvious entanglement around its neck!